ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 protocol, which is designed to transfer only complete information resources.
-Hence, a client can run the base protocol on top of HTTP/2 or HTTP/3 to request multiple information resources concurrently, in concurrent streams, but each request must be for a complete information resource; there is no capability of transferring incremental updates.
+Hence, a client can run the base protocol on top of HTTP/2 or HTTP/3 to request multiple information resources concurrently, in concurrent streams, but each request must be for a complete information resource: there is no capability of transferring incremental updates.
 Hence, there can be large overhead when the client already has an information resource and then there are small changes to the resource.
 Next, consider ALTO/SSE.
 Although ALTO/SSE can transfer